 Below you can also sort all the hashtags used in your communication in the selected time period by:

 - how many times it was used

-Is the hashtag created by you popular among your audience?
+Is your hashtag popular among your audience?
 Does it engage people?

 Always remember to analyze all your communication in a longer perspective.
 Not only Instagram but also Twitter and Facebook.
 Monitor them separately but also combine the data coming from them.
 Hashtags are no exception.
-Even if you create a hashtag which is specifically dedicated to Instagram, observe how does it impact your performance on other social media channels as well.
-If it’s popular on Instagram, maybe it would be good to promote it more on other social platforms?
-It’s worth to give various solutions a try to have better social media results in general by the end of a day.
+Even if you create a hashtag that is specifically dedicated to Instagram, observe how does it impact your performance on other social media channels as well.
+If it’s popular on Instagram, maybe it would be good to promote it more on other social platforms, too?
+It’s worth giving various solutions a try to have better social media results in general by the end of the day.